aboutcode-org/scancode-toolkit/README.rst

-- ScanCode detects licenses, copyrights, package manifests, direct dependencies, and more both in **source code** and **binary** files and is considered as the best-in-class and reference tool in this domain, re-used as the core tools for software composition data collection by several open source tools.
+- ScanCode detects licenses, copyrights, package manifests, direct dependencies, and more both in **source code** and **binary** files and is considered as the best-in-class and reference tool in this domain, reused as the core tools for software composition data collection by several open source tools.

 - ScanCode provides the **most accurate license detection engine** and does a